DomNidy/saint_sim/README.md

 The `saint_sim` project aims to provide World of Warcraft players with helpful insights to improve their character's effectiveness and make informed gearing decisions.
 We provide an interface for the core simulation engine, [simc](https://github.com/simulationcraft/simc), offering an API server and Discord bot.

-## Project Architecture & Philosophy

-### A Modular Monolithic Monorepo

-The project is structured in such a way that each app in `/apps` can be deployed independently as a micro-service, or the entire application can be deployed as a monolith.
-This philosophy allows `simulation_worker` to be scaled separately.
-This is beneficial because WoW character simulations are computationally intensive, and would benefit from the ability to spin up multiple servers to perform simulations (if needed).

-If I just wanted to scale `simulation_worker` independently, the `api` layer would be unnecessary, as I could send sim requests directly to a message queue and process them asynchronously.
-However, introducing an API layer and using it as a proxy for sim requests offers many benefits, such as:

-- Decoupling the front-end (Discord) from business logic _(which makes it easier to add support for additional front-end clients like web apps)_.

-- Promoting better separation of concerns _(which makes development easier as the codebase grows)_

-- Making it easier to add additional features \*(as a product of more constrained SoC)

-Currently, the front end (Discord) forwards simulation requests from users to a RabbitMQ broker, which then routes the request to a worker (a container running the `/simulation_worker` service).
-After the simulation is processed, the results are persisted to the database.

 ## Project Structure

 _The project structure is subject to change as things are ironed out throughout development._